-Answer: Misrepresent of such fact, which is not true, though he believes it to be true, Positive Assertion of such fact, which is not true, and made in a manner not warranted by the information of the person making it.
+Positive Assertion of such fact, which is not true, though he believes it to be true, made in a manner not warranted by the information of the person making it.
 Any Breach of Duty made without an intent to deceive, but bringing gains and advantage to the person committing it, or to any one claiming under him, by misleading another to his prejudice, or to the prejudice of anyone claiming under him.
-Causing the other party to make mistake as to the substance of the subject matter of the
+Causing the other party to make mistake as to the substance of the subject matter